 Southwestern sponsors merit awards for named scholars in the National Merit Scholarship program.
 Students must name Southwestern as their first choice university by the National Merit Scholarship Corporation’s published deadline date.

-Consideration for a Southwestern Grant requires completion and submission of the Free Application for Federal Student Aid (FAFSA) as early as possible after January 1, but no later than March 1.
-FAFSA information can be found at www.fafsa.ed.gov.
+Consideration for a Southwestern Grant requires completion and submission of the Free Application for Federal Student Aid (FAFSA) as early as possible after October 1, but no later than March 1.
+FAFSA information can be found at www.fafsa.gov.
 The Southwestern University code is 003620.